TSholokhova/gsoc-2018-report/README.md

-title: GSoC 2018 report: Cuirass Web interface
+# GSoC 2018 report: Cuirass Web interface
-date: 2018-08-13 17:00
-author: Tatiana Sholokhova
-tags: Cuirass, GSoC, final report
 ---

 For the last three months I have been working with the Guix team as a